openwdl/wdl/modules/SPEC.md

 ### Signature File Format

 Module authors sign a module by producing a `module.sig` file at the module root.
-It is a JSON file containing an Ed25519 signature computed over the module's content hash (the raw 32-byte SHA-256 digest produced by the algorithm in [Content Hashing](#content-hashing), not the hex-encoded string).
+It is a JSON file containing an Ed25519 signature computed over the domain-separated payload defined in [Signature Payload Encoding](#signature-payload-encoding), which encodes the module's content hash and optional identity metadata.

 ```json
 {